NelsonToroDev/MovieSearcher/README.md

 - API_KEY: 4287ad07

 # Requirements
-- Display an input to insert the movie name to search as well as its search button
+- ✅ Display an input to insert the movie name to search as well as its search button
-- List all found movies and display its title, year and image
+- ✅ List all found movies and display its title, year and image
+- ✅ The input should have some validations
+- Make a fetch of movies from the API
 - Found movies should be displayed in a responsive grid too.

 # Additional Requirements